cjdaly/napkin/README.md

 ### Napkin Server

 The Napkin server runs on [JRuby](http://jruby.org/) [Sinatra](http://www.sinatrarb.com/) and the [Neo4j](http://www.neo4j.org/) graph database.
-Napkin has predefined plugins for storing and retrieving configuration information and collecting time series data from client IoT devices.
+Napkin includes plugins for storing and retrieving configuration information and collecting time series data from client IoT devices.
 New plugins can be added to customize HTTP handling, for periodic processing of stored data, and to utilize system-specific hardware.

 ### Napkin Client API